 Absolutely.
 There is considerable overlap in the requirements between the two programs, so make an appointment with the undergrad adviser if you wish to make the switch.

 What do I do with a Jewish Studies major or certificate?

-Like other liberal arts majors, a degree in Jewish Studies can prepare one for a variety of career paths.
 Graduates in Jewish Studies have followed a variety of different career paths, including law, medicine, education, finance, social work, and the nonprofit sector.
-Jewish Studies students are also well prepared to apply for graduate studies in fields such as law, education, business, and social work, as well as prime candidates for rabbinical or cantorial school, theological studies, and advanced levels of Jewish studies.
+Jewish Studies students are also well prepared to apply for graduate studies in these and other fields, and are prime candidates for theological studies or rabbinical or cantorial school.